Officers

 Brian Bonnenfant

-Brian Bonnenfant is a Project Manager for the University of Nevada, Reno’s Center for Regional Studies where he has conducted and managed a wide variety of mapping and spatial analyses through the University for over 25 years.
-Brian possesses a Master of Science degree in Geological Engineering from the University of Nevada, Reno, and a Bachelor of Science degree in Geology from Chico State.
-Brian is currently Board of Trustees Chair for the Nevada Land Trust, a member of the Truckee River Fund Advisory Committee, a member of the One Truckee River Advancement Committee, and a member of Nevada Athletics stats crew for football and basketball.
+Brian Bonnenfant is a Project Manager for the University of Nevada, Reno’s Center for Regional Studies where he has conducted and managed spatial analyses through the University since 1993.
+Brian was awarded a Master of Science degree in Geological Engineering from the University of Nevada, Reno, and a Bachelor of Science degree in Geology from Chico State.
+In addition to economic and housing research and analyses for decision-makers, Brian contributes to the community through chairing Nevada Land Trust’s Lands Committee, is an active member of the Truckee River Fund Advisory Committee, and inputs play-by play for the UNR men’s basketball home games.
 Brian is a 4th generation Reno-ite (his great-grandfather was born in what is now Idlewild Park).
 In addition to a deep connection with the Truckee River, Brian cherishes time in the backcountry and spending time with his family in the great outdoors.

 Candace Evart